Graph Kernel Neural Networks: Experimental evaluation

-The results show that the learned structural masks have very similar structures to those of the corresponding motifs, with only a few missing or misplaced edges (see for instance the columns corresponding to the ring and the wheel).
+The results show that the learned structural masks (\ie the mode of the learned edge and label probabilities) have very similar structures to those of the corresponding motifs, with only a few missing or misplaced edges (see for instance the columns corresponding to the ring and the wheel).
 Moreover, the distribution of the responses in the original graphs clearly highlights the motifs position.
 Overall, the results demonstrate that our model is able to extract the salient structural patterns, which in turn allows us to understand what features were detected for a given input graph.
 We would like to stress that even though this aspect is not the final goal of this work, the interpretability of our model definitely helps to foster trust in our approach.

-To further investigate the ability of our model to capture salient structural features, we show in Figure \ref{fig:MUTAG_masks} some of the structural masks learned on the MUTAG dataset.
+To further investigate the ability of our model to capture salient structural features, we show in Figure~\ref{fig:MUTAG_masks} some of the structural masks learned on the MUTAG dataset.
 In particular, we trained a model with the hyper-parameters of the baseline architecture used in the ablation study of Section~\ref{sec:ablation}.
 To select the most significant filters, we manually set to zero the response of the $i$th filter $\gM_i$ and evaluate again the classification loss.
-In the bar plot (Figure~\ref{fig:MUTAG_masks}, left) we report the loss increase after zeroing each filter response.
-Below each mask we also show the input graph of the training set that gave the highest kernel response among all nodes together with the per-node response as node colors (yellow indicating a high response, dark blue indicating a low response).
+In the bar plot (Figure~\ref{fig:MUTAG_masks}, bottom), we report the loss increase after zeroing each filter response.
+Below each mask, we also show the input graph of the training set that gave the highest kernel response among all nodes, together with the per-node response as node colors (high response in yellow, low response in blue).
+In summary, our analysis suggests that the learned masks can, to some extent, be interpreted as discriminative structural patterns that allow our network to distinguish between different classes of graphs.